 Bleah, so… I’m an idiot / can’t be trusted around fence posts.
 UNBELIEVABLY, only 2-1/2 years from breaking my right elbow in a bike crash, I break my left elbow, the same *damned way… 💥

 First things first.
 We both get respiratory viruses at XMAS/New Year’s.
 I come down with RSV and HMPV viruses at the same time.
-They attack me so bad (possbily other factors??), I wind up in the hospital for two days, unable to breathe lying down without massive lower left lung knife-stabbing pain.
+They attack me so badly (possbily other factors?), I wind up in the hospital for two days, unable to breathe lying down without massive knife-stabbing pain in my lower left lung.
 My blood oxygen SpO2 is down in the 80s, which is “go get an oxygen tank cart levels”… We CAT-scan find small “non-life threatening” blood clots in both lungs.
 Queue blood thinners… Here Hunter is rescuing me from crappy food in my nice view Oakland/Berkeley hospital.

 … and only ~45 days later, after spending 1 week hill hiking slowly to rebuild lungs, then 1 week slowly hill biking, slowly more and more, back to 99% SpO2, still on blood thinners, terrified of crashing or bleeding…